salinaNagarkoti/hamro_job_mern/README.md

 jobController.js

-Query parameters, also known as query strings or URL parameters, are used to pass information to a web server through the URL of a webpage.
+Query parameters, also known as query strings or URL parameters, are used to pass information to a web  through the URL of a webpage.
 They are typically appended to the end of a URL after a question mark (?) and separated by ampersands (&).
 Query parameters consist of a key-value pair, where the key represents the parameter name and the value represents the corresponding data being passed.
 They are commonly used in web applications to provide additional context or parameters for server-side processing or to filter and sort data.

 ```js
 export const getAllJobs = async (req, res) => {